espocrm/documentation/docs/development/hooks.md

 ## Hook order

-If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property with an integer value.
+If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static int $order` property with an integer value.

 Ascending order is applied – a hook with the smallest order number runs first.